-In considering the meaning of the concept of sustainable development and its definition, it is evident that several principles of the Stockholm Declaration embody the idea of sustainable development, or its constituent elements.
-This Declaration contains repeated references to the correlation of environment and development, implying and sometimes expressing the need for a balanced approach.
-Prin.
-13 th April 2006, available at http://www.unpri.org
+In considering the meaning of the concept of sustainable development36 and its definition, it is evident that several principles of the Stockholm Declaration embody the idea of sustainable development, or its constituent elements.
+This Declaration contains repeated references to the correlation of environment and development, implying and sometimes expressing the need for a balanced approach.37 Prin.
+13

-Economic and Social Commission for Asia and the Pacific (ESCAP), Regional Follow-Up to the World Summit on Sustainable Development in Asia and the Pacific, UN, New York, 2003.
+34 Economic and Social Commission for Asia and the Pacific (ESCAP), Regional Follow-Up to the World Summit on Sustainable Development in Asia and the Pacific, UN, New York, 2003.